l7mp/dcontroller/examples/endpointslice-controller/README.md

    if err != nil { ... }
    ```

-3. Create a source for the `EndpointView` (this will be generated by the declarative part):
+3. Create a source for the `EndpointView` (recall, this is the view that we load from the declarative part):

    ```go
    src, err := dreconciler.NewSource(mgr, opv1a1.Source{